 What Triggers Anger

 Contrary to popular belief, anger is NOT caused by outer circumstances like life events or what people say or do.
 Not even if someone is intentionally offensive toward us.
+Even though what happens on the outside gives us good excuses for the anger it is just not the truth.

 One of the reasons I chose to write about this email is because I like how Shan noticed this important detail herself.
 She realized the anger she feels isn’t based at all on her husband’s behavior.
+That is a hugely important detail.

 Society teaches us to blame our anger on others.
 We are taught to justify our anger based on outer conditions such as “he started it” or “she was rude.”
+They even speak about “justifiable” anger but when you recognize anger is always self-destructive that hardly makes any sense.

 Some anger management experts suggest the solution is to avoid anything that will trigger your anger.
 But ultimately, that’s not practical.
 It’s like staying inside just in case the weather turns bad, instead of simply dressing appropriately.